N3onTechF0X/BlurStyle/README.md

 - Fixed a bug with text going on top of the log button icon in battle

 **changelog version 4.0.5 === 4.0.6:**
-- Added BlurStyle logo to the tab icon
+- Added FurryStyle logo to the tab icon
 - Unlocked devtools on client and cleaned up main.js junk in app.asar itself
 - Edit the logic of swapping images to the legal format
 - By numerous requests, the readme is now written for EN locale as well
 - Edits bg timers in missions

 **changelog version 4.0 release === 4.0.5:**
-- Added BlurStyle logo to all loading screens.
+- Added FurryStyle logo to all loading screens.
 - Minor tweaks

 **changelog version 4.0 pre-release === 4.0 release:**